logjuicer/logjuicer/README.md

 ## Configure

-Logjuicer supports the [ant's fileset](https://ant.apache.org/manual/Types/fileset.html) configuration to filter the processed files:
+LogJuicer supports the [ant's fileset](https://ant.apache.org/manual/Types/fileset.html) configuration to filter the processed files:

 - *includes*: list of files regex that must be included.
 Defaults to all files.